coincover/key-vault-tap/README.md

 ## Releases

 macOS binaries are published on [GitHub Releases](https://github.com/coincover/key-vault-tap/releases).
-Each release updates `Formula/coincover.rb` in this repository.
+Each tap release updates `Formula/coincover.rb` in this repository.

+Tap publishing is **not** automatic on every [key-vault](https://github.com/coincover/key-vault) tag.
+When a semver release is **published** on `key-vault` (after reviewing the draft), the **Publish Homebrew tap** workflow in [coincover/key-vault Actions](https://github.com/coincover/key-vault/actions/workflows/publish-homebrew-tap.yml) runs automatically.
+It can also be re-run manually for the same tag.

-For manual installs on Linux or Windows, use release assets from your CoinCover distribution channel or internal release process.
+For manual installs on Linux or Windows, use release assets from your CoinCover distribution channel or the [key-vault](https://github.com/coincover/key-vault/releases) release for that version.